mattermost/mattermost-load-test-ng/docs/load-test-how-to-use.md

  - Go through [local_loadtest.md](https://github.com/mattermost/mattermost-load-test-ng/blob/master/docs/local_loadtest.md).
  - Some additional information on the above document
-    - In step where configs are copied from samples, `simplecontroller.json` doesn't have to be generated since by default the `config.json` uses a `simulative` controller. <!-- docfix -->
     - Updates to `config.json`
         - Make sure to change `ConnectionConfiguration` section in `config.json` according to the local deployment of mattermost-server.
         - For `InstanceConfiguration`, see [this doc](https://github.com/mattermost/mattermost-load-test-ng/blob/master/docs/loadtest_config.md#instanceconfiguration).
 This configuration setting is used by the `init` command to initially populate the mattermost database.